lee-dohm/community-manager/README.md

-# Community Manager Apprenticeship
+# Community Management and Moderation

-This repository contains the [lesson plan](#lesson-plan) and curriculum for the Atom Community Manager apprenticeship project.
+This repository contains my thoughts, lessons, guidelines and learnings around community management and moderation.

 ## Rules of Thumb

 * Not everything deserves a response
 * Of the things that do merit a response, virtually none of them need a response **right now**

-## Lesson Plan
+## Articles

 ### General Communication